rkurmbanshi/React.js-Interview-Questions/README.md

 - What is higher-order component

-- What is promise

 - Difference between Map and reduce

-- Difference between var and let and const

-- What is closure

 - What is react js and its pros and cons

-- What is VDOM

 - What is batching